aeternity/protocol/node/api/channels_api_usage.md

 [back](./README.md)
 # Channels - intended usage

+## Important

+AE State Channels are missing key parts of their integration with Generalized Accounts.

+With introduction of GAs, all on-chain state channel transactions are to be signed using the on-chain account's authentication method and off-chain transactions are to be signed using the accounts' authentication method at channel creation.

+The FSM does not yet support GAs and it will automatically reject any signing attempt using a meta transaction.
+This means that:

+* if a participant has already upgraded their account, AE channels' implementation will reject the authentication of the channel create transaction and the channel will fail to open.
+In that case both users are safe from malicious behaviour.
+* if a participant upgrades their account after a channel had been opened, any on-chain transactions produced by the FSM will fail their authentication checks in the FSM and the FSM will not proceed posting those on-chain.
+That would result in a failure of successfully making deposits, withdrawals and the closing of a channel with a mutual agreement.
+In that case tokens will be temporarily locked using the FSM provided but participants could still produce and authenticate those transactions without the support of FSM.
+They could still continue producing and signing off-chain transactions and those are usable in on-chain disputes.
+In this case both users are safe from malicious behaviour.

 ## Introduction
 You interact with an Aeternity node both through HTTP requests and WebSocket connections.